2021.09.27

 The most important elements are at the top.

-, the order of selection determines the order in which markers assume your objects are connected.
+Like Active Chain, the order of selection determines the order in which markers assume your objects are connected.
 And adding more markers to a group is done by starting your selection from any point in an existing group and working your way outwards.
-Just like Active Chain
+Just like Active Chain.

 Limitations

-.
+The Guide Space is somewhat complicated.
+The group has one too that affects all markers, and per default it's set to -1 for Localspace.
 The benefit is that you can quickly change the space for all markers by changing this one attribute.
-The downside is that if you want to change it for just one marker, you first need to reset this attribute to 0
+The downside is that if you want to change it for just one marker, you first need to reset this attribute to 0.

 These will be addressed in the upcoming few releases.